TABLE OF CONTENTS

 Where a court does not reject a defendant’s objection as having been filed too late or being incomplete and unlawful, or does not dismiss it, it shall continue the procedure in accordance with the action.

-The parties may state new facts and submit new evidence at the first main hearing, while the defendant may also make new objections regarding the contested part of the order for payment.
+The parties may state new facts and submit new evidence at the first main hearing, while the defendant may also make new objections regarding the contested part of the payment order.

 1.8 Effect of lack of statement of opposition

-Unless the opposing party lodges an objection or an appeal, the decision or the order for payment shall become final and enforceable.
+Unless the opposing party lodges an objection or an appeal, the decision or the payment order shall become final and enforceable.

 1.8.1 What needs to be done in order to obtain an enforceable decision?

-The claimant must explicitly request a court to issue a certificate of enforceability.
-A court ruling is enforceable if it becomes final and if the deadline for voluntary compliance with the obligations has passed (first paragraph of the Enforcement and Securing of Claims Act).
+The claimant must explicitly request the court to issue a certificate of enforceability.
+A court ruling is enforceable if it becomes final and if the deadline for voluntary compliance with the obligations has passed (Article 19(1) of the Enforcement and Securing of Claims Act).

 1.8.2 Is this decision final or is there still a possibility for the defendant to appeal against that decision?

-An order for payment against which no objection has been lodged, or where an objection has been refused or dismissed, shall become final and may no longer be contested by means of an appeal.
+A payment order against which no objection has been lodged, or where an objection has been refused or dismissed, shall become final and may no longer be contested by means of an appeal.

-A final order for payment may be contested by means of extraordinary legal remedies.
+A final payment order may be contested by means of extraordinary legal remedies.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.